 Research has shown that ADHD does not affect the intelligence of children and the range of IQ is the same...
 Read more →

 When we think of depression in adulthood we usually visualize someone appearing sad, perhaps tearful or withdrawn.
 Depression in children, however, can appear in ways that adults don’t always recognize as such.
-In addition, rarely do children report being depressed, usually because they don’t have a concept of what it is.
-And to complicate matters even further, childhood depression is often accompanied by other problems usually related to learning and behavior.
+In addition, rarely do young children report being depressed, usually because they don’t have a concept of what it is.
+And to complicate matters even further, childhood depression may also often be accompanied by other problems usually related to learning and behavior.
+Find out about other mood disorders such as anxiety – here.

 It is these very kinds of behaviors which can indicate that a child is depressed.
 This is not to say that there should never be consequences for problematic behavior; just that we should not be so quick to jump to conclusions about why a child does what he does, especially when there is a repetitive pattern to his behavior.
 Mistreated or untreated behavioral patterns such as these can lead to low self-esteem and a downward spiral of underachievement.
 Moreover, since the entire family is inevitably affected, the quality of the family life is often eroded, episode by episode, leading to chronic resentment and alienation.

-If, despite your best efforts to curb your child’s negative behaviors, they persist, you should seriously consider the possibility that your child might be depressed and have him evaluated (see Evaluation).
+If, despite your best efforts to curb your child’s negative behaviors, they persist, you should seriously consider the possibility that your child might be depressed or have some mental illness and have him evaluated (see Evaluation).
 More effective behavioral interventions can then be designed to get your child and the family on to a better track (see Parent Coaching).

-In addition, Neurofeedback can be an effective and powerful way to raise your child’s spirits (see Neurofeedback).
+In addition, Neurofeedback can be an effective and powerful way to raise your child’s spirits (see Neurofeedback for children and adolescents).